Do specialized bariatric multivitamins lower deficiencies after Sleeve Gastrectomy?

 WLS Optimum effectively prevents development of deficiencies

-This study showed that SG patients should not only use food supplements on the long term to prevent deficiencies, but could benefit even more from the specialized WLS Optimum.
-During the finalization of this study, after data collection, WLS Optimum was optimized, including a change in the dosage of iron and decreased the vitamin B6 dosage, among other changes.
+This study shows that Gastric Sleeve patients should not only use food supplements on the long term to prevent deficiencies, but could benefit even more from the specialized WLS Optimum.
+During the finalization of this study, based on preliminary results, WLS Optimum was optimized: FitForMe increased the dosage of iron and decreased the vitamin B6 dosage, among other changes.

 Smelt, H.J.M., van Loon, S., Pouwels, S. et al. OBES SURG (2019). https://doi.org/10.1007/s11695-019-04191-x